michelcrypt4d4mus/clown_sort/README.md

 ## One Off Extractions
+There are several utilities / convenience scripts / whatever you want to call them that are installed along with `clown_sort`.
+They work with the same toolset as `sort_screenshots` but use it to simplify the extraction of text from images (or PDFs that are actually just a set of page sized images).

+#### Extracting text
-`extract_text_from_files` (installed at the same time) is a convenient script you can use to extract text from a single file, multiple files, or all the files in a given directory using Google's best in class Tesseract library.
+`extract_text_from_files` is a convenient script you can use to extract text from a single file, multiple files, or all the files in a given directory using Google's best in class Tesseract library.

 ![](doc/extract_text_from_files_help.png)